15 Different Types of Willow Trees

 The crack willow tree, also known as the weeping willow, is a fast-growing tree that can reach up to 40 feet tall.
 It has long, drooping branches and leaves 2-5 inches long.

-However, these different willow trees can be invasive, so be sure to plant them in an area that won’t spread.
+However, these different willow trees can be invasive, so plant them in an area that won’t spread.

 14. Purple Osier